Melania Trump addresses federal conference on cyberbullying

 ROCKVILLE, Md.
-(AP) — Melania Trump is encouraging technology and social media companies to provide more opportunities for children to share ideas on how to be good citizens online.
+(AP) — Melania Trump encouraged technology and social media companies Monday to provide more opportunities for young people to share ideas for how to be good citizens online.

-Opening a federal conference on cyberbullying, the first lady says most children are more aware than some adults of the “benefits and pitfalls” of social media.
-Even so, she says adults still must do “all we can” to provide them with information and tools for safe online habits.
+Pressing forward with an effort to combat youth cyberbullying, the first lady said that while most children are more aware than some adults of the “benefits and pitfalls” of social media, adults must still do “all we can” to provide them with information and tools for safe online habits.

-Mrs. Trump appeared at the gathering in Rockville, Maryland, as part of her campaign to help children “Be Best.”
+With her brief remarks, Mrs. Trump helped open a federal conference on cyberbullying in Maryland.
+Neither she nor any of those who spoke during morning sessions mentioned President Donald Trump and his aggressive use of Twitter to berate his foes and call them names.

+The first lady instead spoke highly of a group of students she recently met who participate in Microsoft’s Council for Digital Good.
+The students provide the computer software maker with ideas and feedback for Microsoft’s policy work on youth-centered online safety.

 Most Read Nation & World Stories